-Follow the severe duty schedule in your Scheduled Maintenance Guide for engine oil and transmission fluid change intervals.
+Follow the severe duty schedule in your scheduled maintenance information for engine oil and transmission fluid change intervals.

-Snowplowing with your air bag-equipped vehicle
+Snowplowing with your airbag-equipped vehicle

-Your vehicle is equipped with a driver and passenger air bag Supplemental Restraint System (SRS) The SRS is designed to activate in certain frontal and offset frontal collisions when the vehicle sustains sufficient longitudinal deceleration.
+Your vehicle is equipped with a driver and passenger airbag Supplemental Restraint System (SRS) The SRS is designed to activate in certain frontal and offset frontal collisions when the vehicle sustains sufficient longitudinal deceleration.

-Careless or high speed driving while plowing snow which results in sufficient vehicle decelerations can deploy the air bag.
+Careless or high speed driving while plowing snow which results in sufficient vehicle decelerations can deploy the airbag.
 Such driving also increases the risk of accidents.